-The Trial Provider is able to report any instances of misconduct or threatening behaviour on the 'Participant Incident Report' screen of ESS Web, whether or not the incident is associated with a police report.
+The Trial Provider is able to report any instances of misconduct or threatening behaviour on the 'Participant Incident Report' screen of the Department's IT Systems, whether or not the incident is associated with a police report.

 For further information on the incident reporting process, see the Insurance Reader's Guide and Servicing Participants with Challenging Behaviours Guideline.